swipe-scotphone/swipe/src/pages/about/index.md

 ## The possibilities are endless.

 Dilute concentrated SWIPE four different ways to create a whole arsenal of cleansers for your home and garage.

+## History

+In the 1960’s Chemical Associates Inc supplied industrial cleaning products to American industry.
+One of these products, named “20651”, was a concentrated general purpose cleaner that required mixing with water in three different strengths.
+The industrial customers soon discovered their employees were taking “20951” concentrate home (‘swiping’ it) in empty flasks and drink bottles.

+**“This miracle cleaner is better than anything we can buy”**

+Chemical Associates decided to package the concentrate into quart bottles, call it Swipe and promote it via the direct selling method using ‘word of mouth’ advertising.

+Today, Swipe and its extensive product range (many of which are ex-industrial) has grown into a huge industry with a presence across the globe.
+Many customers have been using the product for over 40 years and whole generations have grown up using Swipe products.